message/iata/IS.md

 - presence of antibodies against COVID-19 measured by ELISA serologic assay.
 Details can be found at <a href="https://tinyurl.com/ya2tsh9p">https://tinyurl.com/ya2tsh9p</a> .
 5. Nationals and residents of Iceland without a negative COVID-19 PCR test taken at most 72 hours before departure are subject to a fine upon arrival.
-6. Passengers younger than 16 years are subject to a COVID-19 test upon arrival.
-Details can be found at <a href="https://www.government.is/news/article/2021/03/23/Stricter-COVID-19-measures-at-the-Icelandic-border/">https://www.government.is/news/article/2021/03/23/Stricter-COVID-19-measures-at-the-Icelandic-border/</a> .
+6. Passengers are subject to a COVID-19 test upon arrival.
+Details can be found at <a href="https://www.government.is/news/article/2021/04/20/COVID-19-Temporary-introduction-of-stricter-border-measures-/">https://www.government.is/news/article/2021/04/20/COVID-19-Temporary-introduction-of-stricter-border-measures-/</a> .
 7. Passengers could be subject to quarantine.
 Details can be found at <a href="https://www.covid.is/sub-categories/visiting-iceland">https://www.covid.is/sub-categories/visiting-iceland</a> .